Stoops-ML/aerofoils/README.md

 ### To Do
 - create aerofoil augmentation script
 - write the decoder (transpose of convolutions)
-- [Show aerofoil script](ShowAerofoil.py) needs to be updated for TensorBoard
+- [ShowAerofoil.py](ShowAerofoil.py) needs to be updated for TensorBoard

 ### Notes
 - neural network depreciated.
 Current work is being completed on the convolutional neural network only